Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Introduction

-To identify the above model, one needs to overcome two technical difficulties.
-First, the derivatives in \eqref{equ: temporal evolutionary PDE} are unobservable and need to be estimated from the noisy observations.
-Second, the underlying model, which is presumably simple (i.e., sparse), need to be identified.
+To identify the above model, we need to overcome two technical challenges.
+First, the derivatives in \eqref{equ: temporal evolutionary PDE} are unobservable, and need to be estimated from the noisy observations.
+Second, we need to identify the underlying model, which is presumably simple (i.e., sparse) .

-We design our proposed SAPDEMI method to be a two-stage method to identify the underlying PDE models from the noisy data $\mathcal D$.
-The first stage is called a \textit{functional estimation stage}, where we estimate all the derivatives from the noisy data $\mathcal D$, including $ \frac{\partial}{\partial t} u(x, t), \frac{\partial}{\partial x} u(x, t), $ and so on.
-In this stage, we first use the cubic splines \cite[][]{shridhar1974generalized} to fit the noisy data, and then we approximate the derivatives of the underlying function via the derivatives of the estimated cubic splines.
-The second stage is called a \textit{model identification stage}, where we apply the Least Absolute Shrinkage and Selection Operator (Lasso) \cite[][]{tibshirani1996regression} to identify the derivatives (or their combinations) that should be included in the PDE-based models.
-To ensure the correctness of the identification, we develop sufficient conditions for correct identification and the asymptotic properties of the identified models.
-The main tool that we used in our theoretical analysis is the primal-dual witness (PDW) method \cite[see][Chapter 11]{hastie2015statistical}.
+We design our proposed SAPDEMI method as a two-stage method to identify the underlying PDE models from the noisy data $\mathcal D$.
+The first stage is called the \textit{functional estimation stage}, where we estimate all the derivatives from the noisy data $\mathcal D$, including $ \frac{\partial}{\partial t} u(x, t), \frac{\partial}{\partial x} u(x, t), $ and so on.
+In this stage, we first use cubic splines \cite[][]{shridhar1974generalized} to fit the noisy data $\mathcal D$, and then we approximate the derivatives of the underlying function from the derivatives of the estimated cubic splines.
+The second stage is called the \textit{model identification stage}, where we apply the least absolute shrinkage and selection operator (Lasso) \cite[][]{tibshirani1996regression} to identify the derivatives (or their combinations) that should be included in the PDE-based models.
+To ensure accuracy, we develop sufficient conditions for correct identification and the asymptotic properties of the identified models.
+The main tool used in our theoretical analysis is the primal-dual witness (PDW) method \cite[see][Chapter 11]{hastie2015statistical}.

 The rest of this section is organized as follows.
-In Section \ref{sec: PDE paper -- literature review}, we survey the existing methods that relates to the PDE identification problem.
+In Section \ref{sec: PDE paper -- literature review}, we review existing methods related to the PDE identification problem.
 In Section \ref{sec: PDE paper -- contributions}, we summarize our contributions.